Massimiliano Soldani-Benzi (1656–1740) after Gian Lorenzo Bernini (1598–1680), Bust of Anima Dannata, 1705–07

 Lost-Wax Bronze Casting

-The catalogue in German can be purchased on the Brandstätter Publishing website as well as at the Hofkellerei shop (open Tuesday to Saturday 12 am–9 pm, Sunday 12 am–6 pm) and can also be bought in the GARDEN PALACE and in the CITY PALACE before the start of the guided tours.
+The catalogue in German can be purchased on the Brandstätter Publishing website as well as at the Hofkellerei shop (open Tuesday to Saturday 12 am–7 pm).

 The catalogue accompanying the 2022 exhibition "THE CONSTANT PRINCE.
 Joseph Wenzel I von Liechtenstein and his Art" is also available.